How To Remove Snow From a Pool Cover

 Push Broom

-Push snow off the cover and over the side of the pool with a push broom.
-If you can’t reach the center, brush the snow away as far in as you can to let the snow melt run toward the sides and potentially into the pool.
+One of the simplest ways to remove snow is to push it off the cover and over the side of the pool with a push broom.
+If you can’t reach the center, brush the snow away from you as far as possible to let the snow melt toward the sides and potentially into the pool.

 Leaf Blower

-I use a handheld leaf blower for any snow that’s light enough to be blasted away.
-The combination of a push broom to clear the edge and a leaf blower to get rid of what’s in the middle works best for me unless the snow is dense and wet.
+Another method I often employ is a handheld leaf blower.
+Using a leaf blower is perfect for getting rid of fresh snow that’s light enough to be blasted away.
+Using a push broom to clear the edge and a leaf blower to get rid of what’s in the middle is the perfect combination unless the snow is wet and dense.

 Pool Cover Pump